yeminlan/mgrast_tutorial/README.md

 # mgrast_tutorial

-A job script example to:
+An example job script to:

 1. download a metagenome from NCBI Sequence Read Archive (SRA)
 2. convert SRA to fastq format